 Rule 14.
-The clerk with the assistance of the corporation counsel if necessary, may make changes to correct the form of an ordinance once passed, but prior to its presentation to the mayor, provided however that its substance is not affected.
+The clerk, with the assistance of corporation counsel if necessary, may make changes to correct the form of legislation once passed, but prior to its presentation to the mayor, provided however that its substance is not affected.

 Items of the Same Matter